 People are using their phones more and more to access the internet.
 And, because of that, hackers are attacking phones more than any other device, meaning a BYOD program could open your network to more phishing, malware, and data leaks.

-What’s more, is that employees might not even have to click the email.
-Hackers can now simulate ghost taps on your phone and execute actions without your knowledge, making security even more important.
+What’s more, employees might not even have to click the email.
+Hackers can now simulate ghost taps on your phone and execute actions without your knowledge, making security essential and critical.

-The good news, though, is that giving employees the opportunity to use their phones might help them be more productive.
+The good news, though, is that allowing employees to use their phones might help them be more productive.
 Sometimes, employee devices are more up-to-date than company devices, potentially making them faster and more secure.
 It also means employees might be more familiar with them or using them for work even when they’re not at the office.

 Will Employees Need To Upgrade Their Devices?